Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Experiments

 \subsubsection{Training Data Analysis}

 The experiments in Sections~\ref{sec:model_selection} and~\ref{sec:threshold_selection} are based on the training datasets \emph{MKC} and \emph{MKC$^+$}. \textit{But is the diversity introduced by combining various base datasets truly necessary?} We evaluate the impact of each base dataset individually and compare it to the combined \emph{MKC$^+$} dataset.
 For this ablation study, we use our best filtering method (\emph{MLP} with a top 10\% retention) and train the models on 30B tokens.
 This token count is chosen to match the size of the smallest filtered dataset, ensuring consistency across comparisons.

 The results, presented in Table~\ref{tab:ranking_training_data}, show that despite the absence of a quality guarantee for all samples in the \emph{Aya Collection}, this dataset yields strong performance, making our approach applicable for various languages.
 Overall, we observe that the diversity resulting from combining all individual training datasets gives the best results.

 Interestingly, models trained exclusively on \emph{Include-Base-44} and \emph{OpenAssistant-2} perform worse overall than the baseline.
-This may be due to the nature of these datasets.
-For instance, \emph{Include-Base-44} is relatively small and domain-specific, e.g., consisting primarily of driving license exam questions in its German subset.
-Similarly, \emph{OpenAssistant-2} includes a limited number of samples, with fewer than 2K positive samples per training set, which likely negatively impacts classifier performance.
-Again, we relate model performance to the average document length bias in Appendix~\ref{app:training_data_analysis} and confirm the findings from Section~\ref{sec:threshold_selection}, suggesting that factors beyond the retained document length bias may influence performance.
+This may reflect dataset characteristics—\emph{Include-Base-44} is small and domain-specific, containing mostly driving license exam questions in its German subset. \emph{OpenAssistant-2} includes a limited number of samples, with fewer than 2K positive samples per training set, which likely negatively impacts classifier performance.
+In Appendix~\ref{app:training_data_analysis}, we reexamine how document length bias relates to model performance, confirming our Section~\ref{sec:threshold_selection} finding that performance depends on factors beyond document length.
+In Appendix~\ref{app:sec:replay}, we further verify our filtering approach preserves sufficient dataset diversity.